tarlac-adept-crafter/boi-with-cheat-sheet/README.md

 [the Isaac Cheat Sheet from Platinum God](https://platinumgod.co.uk/) in your default browser and launches BOI through Steam!

+*Note:* This script is not affiliated with Platinum God or The Binding of Isaac in any way.

 ## Prerequisites

 - Windows 10\*